SOMEASVAR/JobPortalApplication/README.md

 ## Result:

-Thus we have successfully created an employee onboarding application using SpringBoot and SQL.
+Thus we have successfully created an job portal application using SpringBoot and SQL.